Yokto13/Yokto13/README.md

 I also wrote a [datastructure](https://github.com/ufal/linpipe/tree/kbelik) in C++ that uses mmap to store and retrieve structural data from a knowledge base.

+[Here](https://github.com/Yokto13/llm-el-reranking) is an experimental repo showing that LLM reranking is harder than it seems.

 ### Python

 [App](https://github.com/Yokto13/Sphinx) that supports learning using active recall questions.